jeromedalbert/rubocop-obsession/README.md

 Use the provided cops as is, or as inspiration to build custom cops aligned with your project's best practices.

+Does your project have any cool custom cops that you think others might benefit from?
+Then please open a PR!

 ## Installation

 Install the gem: